-- Promotes intellectual curiosity and allows students to undertake an independent piece of research - Gives students the opportunity to complete an in-depth piece of work based on a topic of their choice - Provides a great opportunity to usual school environment - Is a great opportunity to develop confidence and familiarity with the independent methods of study which will be relied upon at university and beyond
+- Promotes intellectual curiosity and allows students to undertake an independent piece of research - Gives students the opportunity to complete an in-depth piece of work based on a topic of their choice - Provides a great opportunity to explore professional networks and meet people outside of the usual school environment - Is a great opportunity to develop confidence and familiarity with the independent methods of study which will be relied upon at university and beyond

-Jessica Nolan Class of 2022 'For my EPQ I chose to build a model of a home climbing wall.
+Jessica Nolan Class of 2021

+'For my EPQ I chose to build a model of a home climbing wall.
 I really enjoyed this as I was able to unleash my creativity and I had complete freedom over what I wanted to do.
 Doing an artefact meant my EPQ was very hands on, and I learnt lots of new skills to do with construction and engineering.
 Researching my project improved developing my research skills and I had to be critical with the sources I chose.
-I felt the essay improved my writing skills and this will help me a lot throughout university.'
+I felt the essay improved my writing skills and this will help me a lot throughout university."